 HOW MANY PEOPLE GET SEVERE CASES OF COVID-19?

 This rate is still being tracked, as is the mortality rate.
 Part of the problem is that testing has lagged, making it difficult to really work out what percentage of people infected did not survive.

 The mortality rate could be above 1%, significantly higher than the .1% rate for influenza.
 Data compiled by John Hopkins University shows different countries are seeing wildly different rates ranging from .1% to over 15%.
 It’s important to note that testing plays a huge role in determining those rates, as do other factors like health care access.

 What we do know is that the majority of people who contract COVID-19 have mild symptoms — or none at all — and will recover.
-Older people and those with preexisting health problems are the most likely to develop severe complications, though younger and healthy people may have serious cases, too.
+Older people and those with preexisting health problems are the most likely to develop severe complications, though younger and healthy people may have serious cases and die, too.
 The problem with coronavirus is that it can spread so quickly that the number of severe cases rises swiftly and overwhelms hospitals.

 HOW IS COVID-19 DIFFERENT FROM A COLD OR THE FLU?

 Influenza, the common cold and COVID-19 are all viral infections, but they are come from different viruses.